What is Brand Voice?

 How is brand voice different from tone?

-Voice is your brand’s consistent personality — it doesn’t change.
+Voice is your brand’s consistent personality.
+It doesn’t change.
 Tone shifts based on context.
 Your voice might always be “friendly and direct,” but the tone for an apology email is different from a product launch post.

 How many words should a voice guide include?